Antiblanks/he-dan.antiblanks.com/_posts/2018-10-03-week-2-setup-of-platform-and-tools.markdown

 **An enriching lifestyle application**

 This type of application is intended for high use across a range of devices.
 The project duration depends on the success of the application and it's traction and continual use in order to drive further investment.
-For these reasons the application will need to be available on multiple platforms including (at minimum) iOS, Android and online.
+For these reasons the application will need to be available on multiple platforms including (at minimum) iOS, Android and web.
 Also the application will require constant updates for maintenance and to deliver new and engaging features, and this will result in a large amount of development.

 In order to lower costs, maintain consistency and drive more features I should focus on cross platform scripting languages and tools for this type of application.
 Some of the languages/frameworks I will be considering are Angular JS or React JS with [PhoneGap (Apache Cordova)](https://phonegap.com/), [React Native](http://www.reactnative.com/), [Python](https://www.python.org/) with [Kivy](https://kivy.org/) and [C#](https://docs.microsoft.com/en-us/dotnet/csharp/) with [Xamarin](https://visualstudio.microsoft.com/xamarin/).
 I will also be looking at the IDEs [Android Studio](https://developer.android.com/studio/), [XCode](https://developer.apple.com/xcode/) and [Visual Studio](https://visualstudio.microsoft.com/).